KSP-RO/RealFuels/RealFuels/Readme_RF.txt

 At the top are buttons for changing the current engine's configuration.
 Then there are the buttons for changing techlevel.
 They will have X if a change in that direction is unavailable.
 Below that are stats for the current config and TL.
 NOTE that if your RCS uses a fuel that is set to STACK_PRIORITY_SEARCH rather than ALL_VESSEL (anything except MonoPropellant) you need to have fuel feeding your RCS thrusters (i.e. treat them like radial engines).
 It is suggested you get CrossFeedEnabler to help with this.

-AN OVERVIEW OF FUEL TYPES AND TECH LEVELS/ENGINE TYPES ARE BELOW THE CHANGELOG
+AN OVERVIEW OF FUEL TYPES AND TANK TYPES AND TECH LEVELS/ENGINE TYPES ARE BELOW THE CHANGELOG

 ==========
 Changelog:
+v9.0
+* Added notes on tank types to the notes section at the bottom of the readme.
+* Switch to taniwha's refactor of MFT (should fix a lot of bugs).
+* Refactor TechLevels, fix longstanding techlevel override bug.
+* Change so it's not ElectricCharge the resource that costs funds, but rather how much capacity you have.
+* Fixed bug where an engine that shares FX betwqeen CONFIGs could have its FX shut down.
+* Removed deprecated StretchyTanks clones.
+* Add techRequired support for resources and for tank types.
+* Add gimbal support to modular engines (TechLevel changing or CONFIG changing can change gimbal).
+Supports only stock gimbal for now.
+* Cost for engines increases with TechLevel.

 v8.4
 *Fixed stock KSP mass calculation (for engineer's report and for pad limits).
 *Added TestFlight integration support.